HimaTaha/mapProject/README.md

 # Neighbourhood Map

 this is my implementation of Neighbourhood Map Project in udacity fullstack nanodegree
+## Desriptions

+list of pokemons located in egypt and showing it's location address and image of that pokemon to identify if you found it .
-## Running the project
+### Running the project

 using chrome, open the 'index.html' file . make sure to have internet connection working

-### used libraries
+#### Used libraries
+1. i used MapBox library for lodaing the map and getting information for each location .
+2. using https://www.pokeapi.co to get image of selected pokemon
-i used MapBox library for lodaing the map and getting information for each location . i used (jQuery, bootstrap ) to hande request and styles of the page No other external libraries were used
+3. i used (jQuery, bootstrap ) to hande request and styles of the page No other external libraries were used
-#### Project Rubric
+##### Project Rubric

 |SECTION||CRITERIA|SPECS.
 MET?|
 |---|---|---|---|